normalhuman01/country-search-graphql/README.md

 # Country Search React App

-This is a simple web application for searching countries based on GraphQL.
-It was created as a non-profit project inspired by [Kimche's Challenge](https://github.com/normalhuman01).
+This is a simple web application for searching countries based on GraphQL

 ## Description